📄 Inventory List

 • Kenya AA Grade

-This the cream of the crop - large, dense beans over 7.2mm in diameter that are assigned a size of 18.
+This is the cream of the crop - large, dense beans over 7.2mm in diameter that are assigned a size of 18.
 AA grade Kenyan coffees are considered among the finest in the world.
 They exhibit a bright, lively acidity balanced with a rich, wine-like fruitiness and sweet, floral aromas.
 The body is typically light yet flavorful.

 • Kenya AB Grade